Order OPHIDIIFORMES: Families CARAPIDAE and OPHIDIIDAE

 Abyssobrotula hadropercularis Ohashi & Nielsen 2016 hadros, bulky; opercularis, gill cover, referring to its “robust” opercle, with a strong and pointed opercular spine (compared to flat and weak opercular spine in A. galatheae)

-Acanthonus Günther 1878 acanthus, spine, referring to strong spines on head and opercles; onus, presumably a latinization of onos, a name dating to Aristotle, originally referring to Phycis blennoides (Gadidae) but often applied to Merluccius merluccius (Merlucciidae) and hence used several times by Günther as a suffix for a hake-like fish [also the Greek word for ass or donkey, which explains why A. armatus is sometimes called the “Bony-eared Assfish”]
+Acanthonus Günther 1878 acanthus, spine, referring to strong spines on head and opercles; onus, presumably a latinization of onos, a name dating to Aristotle, originally referring to Phycis blennoides (Gadidae) but often applied to Merluccius merluccius (Merlucciidae) and hence used several times by Günther as a suffix for a hake-like fish (also the Greek word for ass or donkey, which explains why A. armatus is sometimes called the “Bony-eared Assfish”) [placed in its own family, Acanthonidae, by some workers]

 Acanthonus armatus Günther 1878 armed with a weapon, referring to strong spines on head and opercles